 We are building a separate website for the Dovecote Museum

 but in the meantime this page on the Society's website contains all you need to know

 "Down a quiet cul-de-sac a short walk from the centre of Wollaton village lies Wollaton's hidden gem, the 16th century Dovecote where you will step into a remarkable building and back into Wollaton history.
 This is one of the main attractions in Wollaton but remains little known".

 The museum receives no funding and relies entirely on visitor donations.

 The Dovecote circa 1950

-Reconstruction of Elizabethan costumes, hand-made by Daryle Greaves using construction methods and, as far as possible, fabrics of the period
+Reconstruction of Elizabethan costumes, hand-made by Daryle Greaves using construction methods and fabrics as similar as possible to those of the period.